hackclub/putting-the-you-in-cpu/README.md

 - ChatGPT 3 and GPT-4 acknowledgement, also Warp AI
 - Funny implications of unix is not meant to be shut down
 - Two Rings to Rule Them All
+- Most Linux users probably have a sufficiently interesting life that they spend little time imagining how page tables are represented in the kernel. -https://lwn.net/Articles/106177/
+- The only problem is that some hardware actually supports four-level tables.
+The example which is driving the current changes is x86-64.
+The current x86-64 port emulates a three-level architecture by using a single, shared, top-level directory ("PML4") and fitting (most of) the virtual address space in a three-level tree pointed to by a single PML4 entry.
+It all works, but it limits Linux processes to a mere 512GB of virtual address space.
+Such limits are irksome to the kernel developers when the hardware can do more, and, besides, somebody is likely to release a web browser or office suite which runs into that limit in the near future.
 - Credits:
 	- My parents
 	- Nicky Case